Sin-cy/dotfiles/README.md

 -   Check this by running `git --version` in the shell to see if the command is available
 -   If not, it will most likely prompt you to install it but make sure Xcode Command Line tools is installed.

+- (My Default) Manually Install git with Homebrew `brew install git`
+- brew installs git on mac at `/usr/local/bin/git`

 -   Install Xcode usign `xcode-select --install`
+-   xcode installs git at `/usr/bin/git`

+~

 ```
 git
 ```

-#### Installing Homebrew

--   Install homebrew
-    `curl -fsSL -o install.sh https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh`

--   Execute the script with the bash command `/bin/bash install.sh`

-Enter your password and proceed yes to confirm the installation

 #### With using GNU Stow

--   already has a .zshrc ready to go
+-   already have .zshrc file ready to go

--   If not ,then just to make sure this path is added to .zshrc if not already added
+-   If not ,then just to make sure this path below is added to .zshrc if not already added

 ```
 # Add Homebrew's executable directory to the front of the PATH in .zshrc